Federated Farmers: Climate change

 By 2003, research into greenhouse gas emissions in New Zealand had indicated that approximately half of total emissions were attributable to agriculture - mostly methane and nitrous oxide.
 However, in 2003 Federated Farmers became involved in a lobbying campaign to oppose the Government's proposal to introduce an Agricultural emissions research levy.
 The levy was proposed to collect revenue from livestock farmers to fund research into agricultural emissions of greenhouse gases such as methane.
 Federated Farmers strongly opposed the plan and mocked the idea, calling it a "fart tax".
 The proposed levy was not implemented, but the following year, a memorandum of understanding was agreed between the Crown and a consortium of agriculture-based companies to pay for an unspecified portion of the costs of the Pastoral Greenhouse Gas Research Consortium.

 In 2014, it was reported that Federated Farmers had been forced to state that they had no position on whether climate change is even real, to appease members who denied that climate change was occurring.

 In January 2020, Federated Farmers launched a petition calling for the withdrawal and amendment of a new Ministry of Education teaching resource on climate change.
 The farming group's climate change spokesperson Andrew Hoggard called for balance in the climate change teaching material, taking issue with idea that eating red meat was damaging to the environment.
 Federated Farmers also called for more input from farmers in the teaching resource.

 Electric vehicles

 In June 2021, Federated Farmers' national president Andrew Hoggard called for the Government's electric car rebate scheme to include a waiver for farmers and tradespersons due to the lack of electric vehicle alternatives for the utes commonly used by these occupations.

+Live animal exports

+In March 2026, Federated Farmers' dairy chair Karl Dean expressed disappointment with the Sixth National Government's decision to backtrack on a 2023 campaign promise to reverse the previous Labour Government's ban on live animal exports.
+He said that it was unlikely that live animal exports would be reinstated and said that it hurt New Zealand's agricultural sector.